-Here are a few of the ways that regular flossing habits will help improve your overall health:
+Here are a few of the ways how dental health affects overall health:

 Gum disease forms when a large amount of bacteria has built-up between the teeth.
 The last severe form of gum disease is gingivitis, also called Periodontal Disease.
 When your teeth reach this of stage bacteria build-up, they began to rot and the bacteria enters into your bloodstream and travels throughout the rest of your body.
 The correlation is so strong that “a recent study shows people with periodontal disease are almost twice as likely to have heart disease”.

 Endocarditis is another example where poor oral hygiene can negatively affect your heart.
 Endocarditis is an infection of the inner lining of your heart chambers and valves that occurs when bacteria from your mouth gets spread through your bloodstream.
 While this connection is not fully understood, inflammations and infections related to endocarditis can also cause cardiovascular disease.